Georgia–Poland relations: Early history

+Georgian and Polish fights for independence

 In the late 18th century, Poland lost its independence in the course of the Partitions of Poland, and its territory was annexed by Prussia (later Germany), Russia and Austria, while Georgia was annexed by Russia in the 19th century.
 Since then, the history of the two nations was intertwined and there were migrations, often forced, in both directions.
 Already in 1794, the Russians were sending captured Polish prisoners of war from the Kościuszko Uprising to the Caucasus region, including Georgia.
 Following the partitions and then following the unsuccessful Polish November Uprising of 1830–1831, many Poles who were forcibly conscripted to the Russian Army were sent to Georgia.
 In 1832, the Russians discovered a Georgian independence conspiracy and then deported some of its participants to the Russian Partition of Poland.
 Among them was Giorgi Eristavi, Georgian poet and playwright, who learned Polish during his exile and later translated poems of the Polish national poet Adam Mickiewicz into Georgian.
 Since the 1830s, Polish officials, teachers, midwives, craftsmen, merchants and doctors also settled in Georgia, and many married local Georgians.
 About 4,000 Poles, mostly soldiers, lived in Georgia as of 1840.
 By the mid-19th century, Polish communities existed in various Georgian cities, including Tbilisi, Kutaisi, Gori, Signagi, and Telavi.
 In 1870 a Polish Catholic church was built in Tbilisi, which served its Polish community.
 Poles in Georgia were under the watchful eye of the Russian authorities, as they were constantly considered a potential threat.

 Poles made great contributions in the fields of architecture, geography, arts, botany and zoology in Georgia.
 In the 1840s, Pole Władysław Bahrynowski established a botanical garden in Sukhumi.
 Great contributions to the botany and zoology of Georgia were made by Ludwik Młokosiewicz, a Pole, who initially came to Lagodekhi in 1853 to do his compulsory military service in the Russian Army, but eventually stayed permanently.
 Młokosiewicz discovered various species of plants and animals on Georgian soil, and founded the Lagodekhi Protected Areas.
 He invented a method to eradicate malaria in Georgia, which earned him widespread respect among the Georgian people.
 Młokosiewicz also expanded the knowledge of Georgian fauna and flora in Poland by maintaining contacts with museums and institutions in Warsaw, to which he sent Georgian botanical and zoological specimens, as well as through scientific publications.